KDE/digikam-doc/export_tools/box_export.rst

     The Box Login Dialog

-After successful sign-up digiKam will be allowed to send photos to the Box website.
+After successful sign-up, digiKam will be allowed to send photos to the Box website.
 You will be presented with the following page:

 .. figure:: images/export_box_authorize.webp
     :alt: